rishikesanr/Sports-Prediction-Analytics/README.md

 Model 3 - Fine tuning open LLMs (Llama2) for sentiment analysis

-A microservices approch to be followed for the prodcut implementation(MongoDB, PostgresSQL, Grafana, and Airflow).
+A microservices will be followed for the prodcut implementation(MongoDB, PostgresSQL, Grafana(public host), and Airflow).